 Your body benefits from vitamins and minerals in a wide range of ways, many of which interact with one another.
 For instance, vitamin E aids in DNA repair whereas vitamin B12 aids in DNA synthesis.
 Bone health is supported by vitamin A, calcium, and vitamin D.

 Most of these nutrients are absorbed by your body through eating.
 Some, like B12, are more difficult to find, though.
 Since certain of the nutrients our bodies require can only be found in animal sources, this is especially true for vegans and vegetarians.
-People who choose these lifestyles must take vitamins to maintain excellent health.
+People who choose these lifestyles must take vitamins and supplements to maintain excellent health.

 You may benefit from discussing supplements with your healthcare physician as lab tests can help show deficits.
 He or she can also advise you on optimum practises because some minerals can only be absorbed by the body in specific ways.
 Some must be absorbed with fats, some work in opposition to one another (such as calcium and iron), and some are inaccessible to your body when taken as pills or capsules.Back to our blogs